 Designed for Claude Code.
 Not just AI-compatible, but AI-directed.
 A complete methodology for building with Claude Code, from planning to deployment.
 All documentation is structured for token-efficient AI consumption, with progressive disclosure that loads only what’s needed.

 Skills are markdown-based capabilities that teach Claude Code how to handle specific tasks.
 They cover agent orchestration, code review, database migrations, design system enforcement, email integration, frontend patterns, git workflows, landing page generation, security scanning, test scaffolding, and more.
 Each skill includes context, constraints, and patterns for its domain.
+15 of them ship with regression-tested evals — automated pass/fail checks against a baseline scorecard — so a change to a skill can’t silently degrade its quality.

 Sub-agents handle complex tasks autonomously: bug fixing, bundle analysis, changelog generation, database migrations, documentation writing, migration review, test healing, issue creation, plan review, code refactoring analysis, deep research, security scanning, spec planning, and test writing.
 Agents have persistent memory, timeout control, and permission modes (read-only, file editing, or fully autonomous).